 - 1. Modeling software currently used and planned software deployments - 2.
 Percentage of substations and feeders with monitoring and control capabilities, planned additions - 3.
 A summary of existing system visibility and measurement (feeder-level and time) interval and planned visibility improvements; include information on percentage of the system with each level of visibility (ex. max/min, daytime/nighttime, monthly/daily reads, automated/manual) - 4.
-Number of customer meters with AMI/smart meters and those without, planned AMI-investments, and overview of functionality available - 5.
-Discussion of how the distribution system planning is coordinated with the integrated resource plan (including how it informs and is informed by the IRP), and planned modifications or planned changes to the existing process to improve coordination and integration between the two plans - 6.
+Number of customer meters with AMI/smart meters and those without, planned AMIinvestments, and overview of functionality available - 5.
+Discussion of how Dakota Electric Association approaches distribution system planning in consideration of and coordination with Great River Energy's integrated resource plan, and any planned modifications or planned changes to the existing process to improve coordination and integration between the two plans from Dakota Electric Association's perspective. - 6.
 Discussion of how DER is considered in load forecasting and any expected changes in load forecasting methodology - 7.
 Discussion if and how IEEE Std.
 1547-2018 impacts distribution system planning considerations (e.g. opportunities and constraints related to interoperability) - 8.
 Distribution system annual loss percentage for the prior year (average of 12 monthly loss percentages) - 9.
 The maximum hourly coincident load (kW) for the distribution system as measured at the interface between the transmission and distribution system.
 This may be calculated using SCADA data or interval metered data or other non-billing metering / monitoring systems. - 10.
 Total distribution substation capacity in kVA - 11.
 Total distribution transformer capacity in kVA - 12.
 Total miles of overhead distribution wire - 13.
 Total miles of underground distribution wire - 14.
 Total number of distribution customers - 15.
-Total costs spent on DER generation installation in the prior year (including application review, responding to inquiries, metering, testing, make ready, etc). - 16.
-Total charges to customers/member installers for DER generation installations, in the prior year (including application, fees, metering, make ready, etc.)
+Total costs spent on DER generation installation in the prior year (including application review, responding to inquiries, metering, testing, make ready, etc).